 Despite its sturdy appearance, traditional hardwood can be a bit of a hassle to maintain.
-Everyday wear and tear (combined with constant foot traffic) is a recipe for disaster, from scuff marks to squeaky floorboards.
+Everyday wear and tear (combined with constant foot traffic) can cause the wood to chafe, leading to squeaky floorboards.
 The good news?
 It'll only take you a few minutes to silence those annoying squeaks for good, no tools required.

 How to Fix a Squeaky Floor With Baby Powder

 Baby powder is a household staple that can be used to detangle knotted jewelry, reduce chafing, and treat sweat stains.
-It can even be used as a substitute for dry shampoo on those mornings when you're in a time crunch, so it's no surprise it can be used to fix squeaky floors, too.
+It can even be used as a substitute for dry shampoo on those mornings when you're in a time crunch.
+And, would you believe it — it's also used to fix squeaky floors.

 Once you've located the problem slat, aka the noisy floorboard, sprinkle a generous amount of baby powder directly onto the wood.
 Using a soft cloth or paper towel, force the powder down into the seams.
 After you've powdered the floor, walk on the floorboards to ensure the powder has fully entered the seams.
 This will lubricate the wood and keep the floorboards from rubbing together.